Joan As Police Woman: Collaborations

-Wasser has done considerable session work providing strings and vocals for a number of artists throughout her career.
+Wasser has done session work providing strings and vocals for a number of artists throughout her career.
 Her resume includes live performances and studio work with Elton John, Lou Reed, Rufus Wainwright, John Cale, Sheryl Crow, Scissor Sisters, Sparklehorse, Dave Gahan, Tanya Donelly, Joseph Arthur, and Fan Modine.

 She has worked with Nathan Larson on his side-project, Mind Science of the Mind and ex-Fishbone member Chris Dowd's Seedy Arkhestra album.
 In the liner notes to an album by the latter, Dowd praised her as a "soulful mothafucka".

 In 2006, Wasser contributed backing vocals and violin to the track "Redwings" on Guillemots' debut album Through the Windowpane.
 She provided vocals and plays the violin on the song "Ballad of a Deadman" alongside David Sylvian on Steve Jansen's album Slope which was released in 2007.
 Wasser was credited for playing piano, violin, and guitar as well as contributing vocals on Lloyd Cole's 2010 release, Broken Record.

 In 2013, she started the band 2001 with Benjamin Lazar Davis, which released its first single "Broke Me in Two" in September 2015.

-In 2014, she released a track on the Printer Clips album, the side-project of Bell X 1's lead singer Paul Noonan.

 Also in 2014, she began to work and perform with Scottish folk outfit Lau, producing their album The Bell That Never Rang, released in May 2015.

-In 2015, Joan performed with the English alternative rock band Placebo on their MTV Unplugged session.
-She sang a duet with vocalist Brian Molko in the song "Protect Me from What I Want".

-In 2020, Joan appeared on the Gorillaz song "Simplicity" from their seventh album Song Machine, Season One: Strange Timez.
+In 2020, Wasser appeared on the Gorillaz song "Simplicity" from their seventh album Song Machine, Season One: Strange Timez.